 - the student has successfully completed one degree and is attempting another OR

-- the student on suspension for other than Maximum Hours (150%), who has not yet met SAP requirements, has during suspension enrolled in and successfully completed at least 12 semester credits at the College with a minimum GPA of 2.0.
+- the student on suspension for other than Maximum Hours (150%), who has not yet met SAP requirements, has during suspension enrolled in and successfully completed at least 12 consecutive credits at the College with no D, F, W, U, X, R, or I grades.